-Lying in the shadow of the Guildhall, first impressions of this historic stone building leave customers in no doubt that this is a seriously classy place.
-The building is listed and dates back to 1876, but in 2008 it was acquired by a local family and renovation began to convert the building to a three storey bar and restaurant.
+This historic stone building is listed and dates back to 1876, but in 2008 it was acquired by a local family who converted it to a three storey bar and restaurant.
 Since then, this beautiful newcomer has proved a great addition to the dining scene in Derry city.

-No expense has been spared and, once inside, the setting is bold and magnificent, with lots of dark wood and opulent furnishings.
-Sparkling chandeliers, black and white tiled floors and the use of mirrors give the interior a plush art-deco feel that creates a fun and stylish atmosphere.
+No expense was spared and the interior is bold and magnificent, with opulent furnishings.
+Sparkling chandeliers, black and white tiled floors and mirrors give the interior a plush art-deco feel that creates a fun and stylish atmosphere.

-The ground floor bar is open all day but is at its best at night, when dark wood furniture, heavy embroidered fabrics, a plush sparkly bar and retro mirrors all create a sense of anticipation and set the tone for an evening of luxury and comfort.
+The ground floor bar is open all day but is at its best at night, when dark wood furniture, heavy embroidered fabrics, a sparkly bar and retro mirrors all set the scene for an evening of luxury and comfort.

-The main dining space on the first floor continues this luxurious tone, where diners can survey the buzz of the kitchen pass or enjoy views out over the River Foyle.
-Tables are simply set with white linen napkins, contemporary silver cutlery and glassware, yet the setting - which is split-level and includes a choice of private booths - is plush.
+In the main dining space on the first floor, tables are simply set with white linen napkins, contemporary cutlery and glassware, yet the setting - which is split-level and includes a choice of private booths - is luxurious, and diners can survey the buzz of the kitchen pass or enjoy views out over the River Foyle.

-But the Custom House isn’t just about style over substance.
-Derry is renowned for its hospitable people and the friendly staff at the Custom House are no exception; impeccably turned out, professional and polite, they make a major contribution to the dining experience here – and the food more than lives up to the setting.
+But the Custom House isn’t about style over substance.
+Derry is renowned for its hospitable people and the friendly staff - impeccably turned out, professional and polite - make a major contribution to the dining experience, providing service to match the food and the setting.

-Menus offered include dinner, lunch and a dedicated one for children - but they don’t give too much away, with minimal dish descriptions and not so much as a hint of the provenance of ingredients which is unusual at any level these days, and especially in an establishment where quality clearly counts.
+Menus offered include dinner, lunch and a dedicated one for children - but they don’t give too much away, with minimal dish descriptions and just a general statement about the provenance of ingredients - 70% of the vegetables are homegrown, fish is from Greencastle and meats are all Northern Irish.

-The answer lies in the kitchen: although no chef is named on menus there is clearly somebody talented in charge and the Custom House kitchen brigade is a well oiled machine, turning out bold, uncomplicated plates of succulent food with big flavours; using a handful of carefully chosen ingredients and good sauces to elevate each dish, the food here is skilfully executed with style and passion.
+The answer lies in the kitchen: although no chef is named on menus the Custom House kitchen brigade is a well oiled machine, turning out bold, uncomplicated plates of succulent food with big flavours.
+Using a handful of carefully chosen ingredients and good sauces to elevate familiar dishes, the food here is skilfully executed with style.

-Portion sizes are well judged and you should leave some room for dessert, especially with delicious old favourites on offer, such as sticky toffee pudding (a triumph of rich light sponge, surrounded by a sweet buttery toffee sauce, with a spoonful of really good vanilla ice-cream on top) or apple tart, all rounded off with aromatic Illy coffee.
+Portion sizes are well judged and you should leave some room for dessert, especially with delicious old favourites on offer, such as sticky toffee pudding (rich light sponge, sweet buttery toffee sauce, really good vanilla ice-cream...) or apple tart, all rounded off with aromatic Illy coffee.

-The wine list offers a good selection by both the glass and bottle, including several new world wines of note.
-Each wine carries a short tasting description and, although moderately priced overall, the list includes a selection of ‘Special Occasion wines’, in the £30+ price bracket.
+The wine list offers a good selection by both the glass and bottle, with tasting notes and, although moderately priced overall, there's a selection of ‘Special Occasion wines’, in the £30+ price bracket.